anthonywww/MCBot/README.md

-If you would like to automate the bot with pre-defined scripts, you can create a `script.lua` file in the same directory as the executable and pass in `--script script.lua script2.lua` to automatically load and execute the scripts when the bot connects.
-Or you can issue the in game command `!load script.lua` which will load and execute a script on command.
+If you would like to automate the bot with pre-defined scripts, you can create a `script.lua` file in the same directory as the executable and pass in `--script script.lua` to automatically load and execute the scripts when the bot connects.
+Or you can issue the in game command `!load script.lua` which will load and execute a script file on command.
+This can be done from sub-directories as well.

 An example script might look something like: